joshwashywash/joshwashywash.github.io/src/content/blog/typescript-tail-recursion.md

 title: tail recursion in typescript
 ---

-I recently rewatched a [computerphile video](#resources) about a simple way to avoid stack overflows when using recursive functions.
+I recently re-watched a [computerphile video](#resources) about a simple way to avoid stack overflows when using recursive functions.
 The technique is known as tail recursion.

 Note that there are more idiomatic ways to solve the following problems in JavaScript and TypeScript using _Array.\*_ methods.
 You can pretty much do anything with _Array.reduce_.
-Also, at the time of this writing, I don't think NodeJS nor Deno support tail recursive calls at all so there's that.
+Also, at the time of this writing, I don't think Node.js nor Deno support tail recursive calls at all so there's that.

 ## summing an array of numbers